Chef Egg Makes a Chefs Knife

 Great knives can be found all over, in your home, garage sales or passed on through friends and family.
 You never know if you have an expensive and sharp knife hiding away in the basement or attic.
 If you happen to have a pile of knives sitting around the kitchen or stuffed in a drawer or box somewhere (like I did), carefully take them out and check them for rust and damage.
 Next find a knife that feels good in your hand.
 It should be comfortable with good balance and weight.
 Once you find a knife that is right for you, wash and dry it well.
 Check for rust spots, pits and cracks, which can be grinded out.

-My next pick is the Mundial 5100 8 inch chef's knife ($29.99, pictured at the top).
+My next pick is the Mundial 5100 8 inch chef's knife ($29.99, pictured above).
 This knife has more overall weight and sturdiness.
 It feels great when slicing, dicing and chopping meats, vegetables and fruits.
 It will also last a long time if cared for the right way.
 It is my personal favorite for the house.